Nasik Caves: Caves

-The cave has images of Buddhas, Bodhisattvas, sculptures representing the King, farmers, merchants and rich iconography depicting a beautiful amalgamation of Indo - Greek architecture.
+Some of the caves have images of the Buddha, bodhisattvas, sculptures representing the kings, farmers, merchants and other rich iconography.

-The site has an excellent ancient water management system and skillfully chiseled out of solid rock are several water tanks.
+The site has an ancient water management system with several water tanks skillfully chiseled out of solid rock.

 History

 Part of the caves (Caves No.6 to No.8) at Pandavleni.

 Additional caves under the visitor's path at Pandavleni.

-The caves can be traced back up to the 1st century BCE by inscriptions recording donations.
-Out of the twenty-four caves, two caves are a major attraction - the main cave which is the Chaitya (prayer hall) has a Stupa; the second one is Cave No. 10 which is complete in all structural as well inscriptions.
-Both of the caves have pictures of Buddha over the rocks.
-The caves are facing eastwards.
+The caves can be traced back to the 1st century BCE by inscriptions that record donations made by kings and laity.
+Out of the twenty-four caves, two caves are a major attraction - cave No. 18, a chaitya (prayer hall) with a stupa, and cave No. 10, structurally complete with famous inscriptions.
+Both of the caves have carved images of the Buddha and face eastwards.

-The caves were called Pundru which in Pali language means "yellow ochre color".
-This is because the caves were the residence of Buddhist monks who wore "the chivara or the yellow robes".
-Later on, the word Pundru changed to Pandu Caves (as per Ancient Monuments Act 26 May 1909).
-Decades later people started calling it Pandav Caves - a misnomer which is used for every cave in India.

-The various inscriptions confirm that Nashik in that period was ruled by three dynasties – the Western Kshatrapas, the Satavahanas and the Abhiras.
+The various inscriptions confirm that Nasik was ruled by three dynasties – the Western Kshatrapas, the Satavahanas and the Abhiras.
 It seems there was always a conflict between Satavahanas and the Kshatrapas over supremacy.
-However, all the three kings fully supported Buddhism.
-The inscriptions also confirm that apart from the kings, local merchants, landlords too supported and donated huge sums for the development of these caves.
+However, all the kings supported Buddhism.
+The inscriptions also confirm that local merchants donated huge sums for cave excavation and development.

 Layout and content

-The group of 24 caves was cut in a long line on the north face of a hill called Trirasmi.
-The main interest of this group lies not only in its bearing on its walls a number of inscriptions of great historical significance belonging to the reign of Satavahana and Kshaharatas or Kshatrapas.
-But also in its representing a brilliant phase in the Rock-Cut architecture of the second century CE.
-There are altogether 24 excavations though many of these are small and less important.
-Beginning at the east end they may conveniently be numbered westward.
-They are almost entirely of an early date and were excavated by the Hinayana sect.
+The group of 24 caves were cut in a long line on the north face of a hill called Trirasmi.
+The importance of this group lies not only in the number of inscriptions of great historical significance belonging to the reigns of Satavahana and Kshaharata rulers, but also in representing a brilliant phase in the rock-cut architecture of the second century CE.
+There are 24 excavations though many seem small and less historically important.
+Starting at the east end, the caves are numbered westward.
+They are almost entirely of an early date, and while many were excavated to support the schools of Early Buddhism, several show the artistic influence and styles of later schools called Mahayana.
 Mostly, the interior of the caves are starkly plain, in contrast to the heavily ornamented exterior.

 The caves and their inscriptions

 Inscriptions in caves 3, 11, 12, 13, 14, 15, 19 and 20 are legible.
-Other inscriptions note the names Bhattapalika, Gautamiputra Satkarni, Vashishthiputra Pulumavi of the Satavahanas, two of the Western Satraps, Ushavadata and his wife Dakshamitra, and the Yavana (Indo-Greek) Dhammadeva.
+Other inscriptions note the names Gautamiputra Satkarni and Vashishthiputra Pulumavi of the Satavahanas, Ushavadata and his wife Dakshamitra, of the Western Satraps, and the Yavana (Indo-Greek) Dhammadeva.

-Since the caves were inhabited by the Mahayana as well as the Hinayana sects of Buddhism, one can see a nice confluence of structural and carvings.
+Since the caves were inhabited by the Early Buddhism as well as Mahayana sects, one can see a confluence of structure and sculpture.